benlansdell/ethome/docs/how-to.md

 ### 1b Loading your own metadata/loading DLC files

-If your data is stored in DeepLabCut csvs or h5 files, perhaps with accompanying behavioral annotations from BORIS, then you'll have to associate these with each other, and provide relevant metadata yourself.
+If your data is stored in DeepLabCut `csv`s or `h5` files, perhaps with accompanying behavioral annotations from [BORIS](https://www.boris.unito.it/), then you'll have to associate these with each other, and provide relevant metadata yourself.
 Sections 1b -> 1f outline how to do this.
-Data stored in NWB files have already addressed each of these steps.
+Data stored in NWB files have already addressed each of these steps and you can skip these sections.

 To import the data, you'll need to provide metadata for each video you want to analyze.
-For this, you create a `metadata` dictionary.
+For this, you create a `metadata` dictionary housing this information.
 This is a dictionary whose keys are paths to pose-tracking DLC `.csv`s -- this is how each video is identified.
 The value of each entry is a dictionary that provides details about that video.
 For instance, you may have:
 ```python
 tracking_csv = './dlc_tracking_file.csv'
 metadata = {tracking_csv : {'fps': 30, 'resolution': (1200, 1600)}}
 ```

-Beyond providing the `fps` for each video, all other fields are optional.
+NOTE: Beyond providing the `fps` for each video, all other fields are optional.

 ### 1c Helper function for making metadata dictionary